digao-dalpiaz/Dam/README.md

 2. Open the package DamPackage in the Delphi.
 Then Build and Install.

-3. Add "Lib" sub folder to Delphi Library Path.
+3. Add "Lib" sub folder to Delphi Library Path (Tools\Options).

 4. Run AfterBuild.bat to publish DFM and RES to Lib folder.